-Assess: An accurate assessment of the pupil's needs is obtained through observation, professional dialogue, and data.
+Assess: An accurate assessment of the pupil's needs is obtained through observation (both home and school), professional dialogue, and data.

 Plan: If 'additional to and different from' support is required, then the views of all involved, including the parents and the pupil, will be obtained.
-Evidence based provision and interventions will be devised
+Evidence based provision and interventions will be devised.